mdespuits/minty/README.md

 To see how to use `minty` on the command line, you can just run

-    $ minty # or minty --help
+    $ minty
     Usage: minty [subcommand] [options]

     Available subcommands are:

       login:    Save your Mint.com credentials for other actions
       refresh:  Refresh your Mint.com accounts
       accounts: Display a table of your Mint.com accounts
       goals:    Display your Mint.com goals

     For more options on each subcommand, try: